DeepRsnanceX/GlobalSounds/about.md

 - If the "Use Resources Folder" setting is **enabled**, the mod will use its Resources folder.
 AKA, you can use Texture Packs to set your sounds.
 - If the "Use Resources Folder" setting is **disabled**, the mod will only use the individual Sound files you have set on your mod's Settings Page.

+# CREDITS
+- gdjayy: Idea for the mod.
+- iAndyHD3: Greatly improved the mod's code and performance, original creator of 2.1 mod.